wpmake22/wpmake-advance-user-avatar/readme.txt

 = Is this plugin fully responsive ?

-Yes, the **Advance User Avatar** plugin design is fully responsive.
+Yes, the **Advanced User Avatar** plugin design is fully responsive.
 So you can use plugin's avatar uploader and viewer from any devices of any screensize.

 = Are all your plugins support translation ready? ?

 Yes, Any user facing text may that be title, message or notices, all of them are made translation ready.
 You will have no problem setting up the translations with with translations plugins like Locotranslate, WPML or PolyLang.

 = Does the plugin work with any WooCommerce?
-Yes, the **Advance User Avatar** plugin is fully compatible with WooCommerce.
+Yes, the **Advanced User Avatar** plugin is fully compatible with WooCommerce.
 It integrates seamlessly with your WooCommerce store, allowing users to upload and display their custom avatars in their My Account Dashboard and Account Details page.
 This adds a personalized touch to the WooCommerce user experience.

 = Does the plugin work with any BuddyPress?
-Yes, the **Advance User Avatar** plugin works perfectly with BuddyPress.
+Yes, the **Advanced User Avatar** plugin works perfectly with BuddyPress.
 It replaces the default BuddyPress avatar uploader with its own customizable uploader and ensures that users’ custom avatars are displayed throughout BuddyPress member pages, offering a more personalized experience for your community.

 == Screenshots ==